liemle3893/go-httpbin/README.md

 # go-httpbin

+A clone of [github.com/mccutchen/go-httpbin](github.com/mccutchen/go-httpbin) with some code for demo purpose.

 A reasonably complete and well-tested golang port of [Kenneth Reitz][kr]'s [httpbin][httpbin-org] service, with zero dependencies outside the go stdlib.